darekf77/typescript-npm-project/README.md

 # TO REMEBER
+- should be ONLY ONE VERION of (NG2-REST, MORPHI and other...)
 - id, shoud be with undefined (TODO temp soluition)
 - class properties: arrays and object can't have defult propty
  - check if each controller, entity is added to 3 init (index.ts,entites.ts,controlers.ts)